-The equation in conjunction with sieve analysis results yields preliminary design infiltration rates of between 3 and 5 inches per hour at depths of 3 to 6 feet below grade.
-These rates reflect application of correction factors for variability (0.5 used), influent control (0.9), and testing analysis type (0.4).
+The equation in conjunction with sieve analysis results yields a design rate of 2.8 inches per hour at 1.25 feet below site elevations, in the weathered outwash.
+These rates reflect application of correction factors for variability (0.8 used), influent control (0.9), and testing analysis type (0.4).
 We should be provided with the final civil plans so that we may provide specific infiltration rates at specific system locations and depths.
+This may require additional site sampling at system locations and elevations.